-We have used the regional climate model COSMO-CLM to quantify the dependence of long-term, cluster-scale wake losses on the turbine modeltype, capacity density, wind farm spacing and wind farm size for a hypothetical future wind farm layoutconsisting of operational wind farms, construction-phase wind farms and development zones.
-First, the model skill in

-475 simulating the wind climate was evaluated in a comparison with in situ, lidar and satellite data, which revealed a negative model bias near the surface, but not that:
+We have used the regional climate model COSMO-CLM to quantify the dependence of long-term, cluster-scale wake losses on the turbine type, capacity density, wind farm spacing and wind farm size for a hypothetical future wind farm layout.
+First, the model skill in simulating the wind climate was evaluated in a comparison with in situ, lidar and satellite data, which revealed that:

-- The differences between the measured and modelled, long-term mean wind speed at turbine hub height for most stations.
-Furthermore, (~100 m) are generally within the measurement uncertainty.
-This is also the case for differences at higher altitudes (up to 290 m), but closer to the surface COSMO-CLM underestimates the mean wind speed (~ -0.5) - 480 ms^{-1} .
-Under stable stratification (~25%), the overlap between the long-term hub-height wind speed and wind direction distributions is generally above 95% and both seasonal, inter-annual and directional variability of the wind speed distributions at turbine hub heightare captured well.
-Separation into stability classes reveals small, height-dependent biases under dynamically stable conditions.
-The capacity factors derived from the modelled and observed wind speed data-model underestimates the long term mean wind speed at turbine height, but not under weakly stable and unstable stratification

-- The agreement between the measured and modelled, long-term wind speed histograms is high, with a PSS above 95% in most cases.
-The theoretical capacity factors derived from these histograms agree well overall, but small , long-term underestimations (~1-5%) are present at some locations. - The agreement with the wind speed measurements is consistent over the different years of the simulation period as inter-annual variations in the mean wind speed difference and the PSS are small.
-Also the seasonal variability in the shape and location of the wind speed distribution is captured by COSMO-CLM. - Multi-year histograms of wind direction also agree well, with again a PSS above 95% in most cases.
+- The differences between the measured and modelled, long-term mean wind speed at turbine hub height (\sim 100 m) are generally within the measurement uncertainty.
+This is also the case for differences at higher altitudes (up to 290 m), but closer to the surface COSMO-CLM underestimates the mean wind speed (\sim -0.5 ms-1).
+Under stable stratification (\sim 25%), the model underestimates the long term mean wind speed at turbine height, but not under weakly stable and unstable stratification (\sim 75%). - The agreement between the measured and modelled, long-term wind speed histograms is high, with a PSS above 95% in most cases.
+The theoretical capacity factors derived from these histograms agree well overall, but small underestimations (∼1-5%) are present at some locations. - The agreement with the wind speed measurements is consistent over the different years of the simulation period as interannual variations in the mean wind speed difference and the PSS are small.
+Also the seasonal variability in the shape and location of the wind speed distribution is captured by COSMO-CLM.

+- Multi-year histograms of wind direction also agree well, with again a PSS above 95% in most cases.
 Also the variation of the wind speed histograms over 12 directional bins (30°) are adequately captured in the model.
-This encourages the application of COSMO-CLM to wind farm modelling as wind farm shapes are adapted to the regional wind climate. - 495 As deviations mainly occur under stable conditions, a stability-dependent bias correction could be considered for future applications in addition to continuous efforts to improve the model.
+This encourages the application of COSMO-CLM to wind farm modelling as wind farm shapes are adapted to the regional wind climate.

+As deviations mainly occur under stable conditions, a stability-dependent bias correction could be considered for future applications in addition to continuous efforts to improve the model.
 Overall, this evaluation emphasizes the value of having a large set of wind measurements available in regions for offshore wind farm development, as it allows a benchmarking of mesoscale models over the region of interest.

 The application of the model to a hypothetical, future wind farm layout indicates that the creation of dense wind farm clusters is accompanied by an alteration of the surrounding wind climate and significant farm-to-farm wake interactions.
-The impact of these interactions depend heavily on the turbine modeltype, the capacity density, the inter-farm spacing and the size of the wind farms.
+The impact of these interactions depend heavily on the turbine type, the capacity density, the inter-farm spacing and the size of the wind farms.
 In this study, the comparison of two turbine types (NREL 5 MW, IEA 15 MW) and three capacity densities (3.5, 8.1 and 10 MW km-2) show that: